sanmatidugad/double-decompress-dicom/README.md

 ### Double Decompress DICOM Files (MRI → NIfTI Ready)

-This repository provides a robust pipeline for preparing MRI DICOM files for reliable conversion to NIfTI (`.nii.gz`) format.
+This repository provides a robust batch processing pipeline for preparing MRI DICOM files for reliable conversion to NIfTI (`.nii.gz`) format.

 Many standard DICOM → NIfTI tools fail when encountering compressed, encapsulated, or vendor-specific DICOM files.
 This project solves that problem by **decompressing the DICOMs twice using GDCM** before conversion.